tutao/tutanota/doc/BUILDING.md

 4. Run `npm install` to install dependencies.

 ### Build:
-Linux: `node dist -l --custom-release`
-Windows: `node dist -w --custom-release`
-MacOs: `node dist -m --custom-release`
+Run `node dist --custom-desktop-release`.

-The client will be in `build/desktop/`
+The client for your platform will be in `build/desktop/`.
 Note that you can add `--unpacked` to the build command to skip the packaging of the installer.
 This will yield a directory containing the client that can be run without installation.